- Search The Registry

 Anderson R. Abbott

 *Anderson Ruffin Abbott was born on this date in1837.
-He was an African Canadian physician and soldier.
+He was a Black Canadian physician and soldier.

 From Toronto, Canada, his parents were Wilson Ruffin Abbott. and Ellen Toyer Abbott, who had emigrated as "free people of color" from Mobile, Alabama, to Toronto in 1835.
 Anderson Abbott was educated at Toronto Academy where he was an honor student, and Oberlin College, Ohio from 1856 to 1858.
 In 1861 he graduated in medicine from Trinity College, University of Toronto.
 He was licensed with the medical board of Upper Canada in 1862.
 His mentor Was Dr. Alexander T. Augusta.